Copper RTD Element

 Copper temperature sensor 10Ω @ 25 °C

-The external encapsulation can also be PTFE (Teflon), epoxy resin with fiberglass, metal sheath and other material depending on the working temperature of the application.
+The external encapsulation can also be PTFE (Teflon), epoxy resin with fiberglass, metal sheath, and other material which can be specified depending on the working temperature of the application.

 The copper sensors were developed and determined to have a resistance of 10Ω at 25 ° C and comply with a temperature coefficient α = 0.00427 Ohms/Ohms/°C.

 The most commonly used copper sensor tolerance class is ± 0.2%.

 Applications from -190 to 260 °C